 Even more impressively, you can do so while providing access to the application software, and providing the kind of rigor and due diligence that are invisible to your users.

 The biggest problem with SaaS and cloud services is that it can be easier for the data and information which is stored on the cloud to be accessed by unwanted or unauthorized users.
-So rather than waiting for any form of data breach, pro-active steps here can ease the growth and expansion of your SaaS while still ensuring your data visibility has no safety concerns.
+So rather than waiting for any form of a data breach, pro-active steps here can ease the growth and expansion of your SaaS while still ensuring your data visibility in SaaS has no safety concerns.
 Here are three keys to making sure your services are offering the best by way of visibility and control.